visual-framework/vf-core/components/vf-form__select/README.md

 ## About

+Let site visitors pick one option from a list of options in a 'drop down'.

+## Usage

+The `vf-form__select` allows a site visitor to pick an available option from a group of options.

+The options inside of a `vf-form__select` should be in alpabetical order.

+### When to use

+You should try to use the `vf-form__select` as a last resort for giving site visitors a choice to pick one thing from a group of things.
+If possible you should use a group `vf-form__radio` inputs.

+### When not to use

+If the list of options is relatively small you should use a group of `vf-form_radio` inputs.
 ## Install

 This component is distributed with npm.
 After [installing npm](https://www.npmjs.com/get-npm), you can install the `vf-form__select` with this command.